Dylanavo/node.js-webserver-project/README.md

 # Simple Node.js Web Server

 # More about the server
-Project for 3rd year university unit, create a simple web server to allow a client to complete 3 distinct tasks
+Project aimed at creating a simple web server to allow a client to complete 3 distinct tasks

 # Tasks
 - Allow user to enter student details (student id, first name, last name, age, gender, degree) which is then stored in a csv file